 - Monitor tires for signs of aging – Periodically inspect sidewalls and tread for cracking, bulging, cuts, nails, etc. that can lead to blowouts.

-- Evaluate road hazards – Avoid potholes, curbs, glass and debris which can snag or puncture tires.
+- Evaluate road hazards – Avoid potholes, curbs, glass, and debris that can snag or puncture tires.

 - Choose quality tires – Leading brands like Michelin and Bridgestone invest heavily in tire tech that extends durability without sacrificing performance.